Here’s how 46+ in-the-trench Marketers, Business owners & Experts Use LinkedIn to Generate Business Leads Consistently.

 Use sponsored Updates to Increase Content Reach

-Like most people, you want as many people as possible to see the content you share on LinkedIn.
+Like most people, you want as many people as possible to see your LinkedIn content.

-Sponsored Updates is an efficient way to get many eyeballs on your content especially when you are new on the platform with fewer connections.
+Sponsored Updates are an efficient way to get many eyeballs on your content, especially when you are new on the platform with fewer connections.